 The incubation period for rabies is the time delay between the entry of the virus into the body and the appearance of symptoms.
 This period can vary from 2 weeks to several months, and even up to a year.
 In humans, this period usually varies from 20 to 90 days.
 The duration of the incubation period depends, among other things, on where the person has been bitten and the severity of the bite.
 As such, symptoms appear quicker if a person is bitten in the head or neck, or if he or she has serious bites in several places.

-A dog, cat or ferret that has been in contact with a rabid animal can have the rabies virus in its saliva for up to 10 days before showing symptoms.
+A dog, cat or ferret that has been in contact with an infected animal can have the rabies virus in its saliva for up to 10 days before showing symptoms.
 An animal can therefore spread rabies even if it appears healthy.

-Rabies is not spread through contact with the blood, urine or feces of a rabid animal.
+Rabies is not spread through contact with the blood, urine or feces of an infected animal.
 It is still recommended to avoid contact with these biological materials, which can transmit other diseases or parasites.

 Treating the disease